 Visit the Stormwater Credits Explorer.

-These tools work in conjunction with Philadelphia Water’s Stormwater Billing program, which bills non-residential customers based on the amount of impermeable surface on their property.
-Beginning in 2010, Philadelphia’s stormwater charges more accurately reflect the true infrastructure and environmental costs associated with impermeable surfaces and provide Philadelphia Water with capital to fund improvements required by state and federal regulations.
+These tools work in conjunction with the Philadelphia Water Department’s Stormwater Billing program, which bills non-residential customers based on the amount of impermeable surface on their property.
+Beginning in 2010, Philadelphia’s stormwater charges more accurately reflect the true infrastructure and environmental costs associated with impermeable surfaces and provide the Philadelphia Water Department with capital to fund improvements required by state and federal regulations.